 PRC advertising laws and regulations also set forth certain content requirements for advertisements in the PRC including, among other things, prohibitions on false or misleading content, superlative wording, socially destabilizing content or content involving obscenities, superstition, violence, discrimination or infringement of the public interest.
 Advertisers, advertising agencies, and advertising distributors are required by PRC advertising laws and regulations to ensure that the content of the advertisements they prepare or distribute is true and in full compliance with applicable law.
-In providing advertising services, advertising operators and advertising distributors must review the supporting documents provided by advertisers for advertisements and verify that the content of the advertisements complies with applicable PRC laws and regulations.
+In providing advertising services, advertisements complies with applicable PRC laws and regulations.
 Prior to distributing advertisements that are subject to government censorship and approval, advertising distributors are obligated to verify that such censorship has been performed and approval has been obtained.
 Violation of these regulations may result in penalties, including fines, confiscation of advertising income, orders to cease dissemination of the advertisements and orders to publish an advertisement correcting the misleading information.
 In circumstances involving serious violations, SAIC or its local branches may revoke violators' licenses or permits for their advertising business operations.
-To comply with these laws and regulations, we maintain a task force to review the advertisers to provide proof of governmental approval if an advertisement is subject to special government review.
+To comply with these laws and regulations, we maintain a task force to review the advertisem sto provide proof of governmental approval if an advertisement is subject to special government review.